Permafrost/Tundra/README.md

 // returns the list of top-level keys in the given IData document tundra.document:keys($document);

+// returns the last {key, value} pair from the given IData document tundra.document:last($document);

 // returns the number of top-level elements in the given IData document tundra.document:length($document);